How do I set a relationship between work orders?

 -

 After you have entered the work order ID, click Add to create the Relationship.
+If the incorrect ID was entered into the field, you can click Reset to wipe the entry and start over.

-NOTE: In order to save the relationship, you will need to click the Save button in the UNITY main header.
+- NOTE: In order to save the relationship, you will need to click the Save button in the UNITY main header.

 -